-Seizures may occur as a standalone event or may recur (epilepsy).
+Seizures in children may occur as a standalone event or may recur (epilepsy).

 Etiology can be structural, genetic, infectious, metabolic, immune, or unknown.

-An attempt should be made to identify the type(s) of epilepsy and the epilepsy syndrome by recognizing a pattern of seizure types, clinical features, and EEG characteristics.
+An attempt should be made to identify the type(s) of epilepsy and the epilepsy syndrome by recognizing a pattern of seizure types, clinical features, and electroencephalogram characteristics.

 Detailed history is of paramount importance in the diagnosis, as key diagnostic factors lie in the history as opposed to ancillary investigations.

-Main treatment options will depend on the epilepsy syndrome and include anticonvulsants, a ketogenic diet, vagus nerve stimulation, and surgery as well as consideration of lifestyle factors.
+Main treatment options will depend on the epilepsy syndrome and include anticonvulsant medication, a ketogenic diet, vagus nerve stimulation, and surgery, as well as consideration of lifestyle factors.

-With the revised and updated classification by the International League Against Epilepsy (ILAE) Commission on Classification and Terminology, generalized seizures are now understood to originate at some point within the brain and rapidly engage bilaterally distributed networks.
+Generalized seizures are understood to originate at some point within the brain and rapidly engage bilaterally distributed networks.
 This can include both cortical and subcortical structures and may not necessarily involve the entire cortex.
-The new ILAE classification presents 3 levels to help guide the clinician: 1) diagnosis of the seizure type; 2) diagnosis of the epilepsy type (focal epilepsy, generalized epilepsy, combined focal and generalized epilepsy, and an unknown group); 3) these two levels help determine the epilepsy syndrome, which is often an electroclinical syndromic diagnosis.
+The 2017 International League Against Epilepsy classification presents three levels to help guide the clinician: 1) diagnosis of the seizure type; 2) diagnosis of the epilepsy type (focal epilepsy, generalized epilepsy, combined focal and generalized epilepsy, and an unknown group); 3) these two levels help determine the epilepsy syndrome, which is often an electroclinical syndromic diagnosis.
 Etiology is taken into account along each step.